fancompute/fdfdpy/README.md

 `fields` is a tuple containing `(Ex, Ey, Hz)` or `(Hx, Hy, Ez)` depending on the polarization.

+### Plotting

+Primary fields (Hz/Ez) can be visualized using the included helper functions:

+	simulation.plt_re(outline=True, cbar=True)
+	simulation.plt_abs(outline=True, cbar=True)

+These optionally outline the permittivity with contours and can be supplied with a matplotlib axis handle to plot into.

 ### Requirements

 - numpy